kstenerud/concise-encoding/cte-specification.md

 Illegal Encodings
 -----------------

-Illegal encodings must not be used, as they will cause problems or even API violations in certain languages.
+Illegal encodings must not be used, as they may cause problems or even API violations in certain languages.
 A decoder may discard illegal encodings.

   * Times must be valid.
 For example: February 31st, while technically encodable, is not allowed.
-  * Map keys must not be container types or the EMPTY type.
+  * Map keys must not be container types or the `empty` type.
   * Maps must not contain duplicate keys.
   * An array's element type must be a scalar type.
-Arrays of arrays, containers, or EMPTY, are not allowed.
+Arrays of arrays, containers, or `empty`, are not allowed.
   * An array's elements must be small enough to fit in the array's designated element type.